 LCA sweatpants must be worn from October through April, while students are permitted to wear solid color LCA shorts during the months of September, May and June.
 The sole exception to wearing LCA PE sweatpants/shorts will be solid navy sweatpants/shorts that are unadorned, other than a small manufacturer's logo.
 Please note that all PE shorts must be mesh and must be of an appropriate length.
 3-inch running shorts are not permitted.

-All PE uniform items are available through Schoolbelles (in store) and Lands' End (online - LCA's school number is 900171935).
+All PE uniform items are available through Schoolbelles (in store), Lands' End (online - LCA's school number is 900171935), or Cleveland Printwear online or in store in Lakewood.

 Dress Down Guidelines